aristoteleo/dynast-release/docs/nasc_seq.rst

+.. _nasc_seq:

 NASC-seq
 =========
 The new transcriptome alkylation-dependent scRNA-seq (NASC-seq) was developed by [Hendriks2019]_.
-It uses Smart-seq, which is a plate-based scRNA-seq method that provides great read coverage, compared to droplet-based methods [Picelli2014]_.
+It uses Smart-seq, which is a plate-based scRNA-seq method that provides great read coverage, compared to droplet-based methods [Picelli2013]_.
 Smart-seq experiments generate single or pairs of FASTQs for each cell sequenced, which dynast processes simultaneously.

 * Sequencing technology: Smart-Seq2
 * Induced conversion: T>C